vrinda41198/Recommender-Companion/README.md

 - **generateRecommendations**: Offers personalized recommendations.

 ## AI Models
-The application utilizes the OpenAI API (v1/chat/completions) - to generate personalized book and movie recommendations.
+The application utilizes the OpenAI API using GPT 3.5 Turbo Model to generate personalized book and movie recommendations.
 Interaction with the GPT API is handled securely to ensure that user data is used effectively to enhance recommendation accuracy.

 ## Security Measures
 - The Microsoft credentials are securely stored and not hard-coded.